 What is childhood leukemia?

-Leukemia is a cancer of the early blood-forming cells.
+Leukemia is a cancer that starts in early blood-forming cells found in the bone marrow, the soft inner part of certain bones.
 Most often, leukemia is a cancer of the white blood cells, but some leukemias start in other blood cell types.

 Normal bone marrow, blood, and lymphoid tissue

 To understand the different types of leukemia, it helps to know about the blood and lymph systems.